IBM, White House, Department of Energy, and others launch consortium to give coronavirus researchers access to supercomputers

-As part of a newly launched consortium — the High Performance Computing Consortium — that includes the White House Office of Science and Technology Policy, the U.S. Department of Energy, MIT, Rensselaer Polytechnic Institute, Lawrence Livermore National Lab, Argonne National Lab, Oak Ridge National Laboratory, Sandia National Laboratory, Los Alamos National Laboratory, NASA, and the National Science Foundation, Microsoft, Google, and Amazon, IBM says it will assist in evaluating proposals from institutions and provide access to compute for projects that can “make the most immediate impact.”
-Teams will have at their disposal 16 systems with a combined 775,000 processor cores and 34,000 GPUs, which can perform around 265 thousand million million floating-point operations per second (265 petaflops).
+As part of a newly launched consortium — the COVID-19 High Performance Computing (HPC) Consortium — that includes the White House Office of Science and Technology Policy, the U.S. Department of Energy, MIT, Rensselaer Polytechnic Institute, Lawrence Livermore National Lab, Argonne National Lab, Oak Ridge National Laboratory, Sandia National Laboratory, Los Alamos National Laboratory, NASA, and the National Science Foundation, Microsoft, Google, and Amazon, IBM says it will assist in evaluating proposals from institutions and provide access to compute for projects that can “make the most immediate impact.”
+Teams will have at their disposal 16 systems with a combined 775,000 processor cores and 34,000 GPUs, which can perform around 330 thousand million million floating-point operations per second (330 petaflops).

 Researchers will be able to apply through a website beginning later today.
+They must describe whether support from staff at the national labs or other facilities will be essential, helpful, or unnecessary for their project, and whether any restrictions might apply such as proprietary data sets or HIPAA restrictions.

 “These high-performance computing systems allow researchers to run very large numbers of calculations in epidemiology, bioinformatics, and molecular modeling.
 These experiments would take years to complete if worked by hand, or months if handled on slower, traditional computing platforms,” wrote IBM Research director Dario Gil in a blog post.
 “Since the start of the COVID-19 pandemic we have been working closely with governments in the U.S. and worldwide to find all available options to put our technology and expertise to work to help organizations be resilient and adapt to the consequences of the pandemic.”